akshayynft/Farmverse/docs/FARMAVERSE_WHITEPAPER.md

 Web-based QR-code scanning lets consumers view the complete journey of their fruit through a responsive web application.

 ### How the Layers Work Together
-Every mango box carries a digital identity linked to its source trees.
+Every mango carries a digital identity linked to its source trees through treeID.
 IoT and farmer inputs capture real-world events (e.g., soil moisture, pesticide sprays), which are stored immutably on Polygon.
 Certifications and images are stored on IPFS/Filecoin and referenced on-chain.
 When consumers scan a QR code, the web app fetches this data, providing end-to-end transparency.

 ### Current Tech Stack Architecture
 ```